 \end{theorem} \begin{proof} The proof is demonstrated in Appendix~\ref{appendix:sequential-semcom-distortion}. \end{proof}

-Theorem~\ref{theorem:sequential-semcom-distortion} shows us that the entire semantic system is affected by the three components: 1) semantic distortion rate (i.e., the noise $\sigma_{\textrm{sem},u}$ induced by the information loss in lossy compression on each user $u$, the ), 2) channel distortion rate (i.e., the noise $\sigma_{\textrm{model},u}$ induced by the channel model), and 3) data distortion rate (i.e., the noise $\sigma_{\textrm{data},u}$ induced by the data sampling process).
+Theorem~\ref{theorem:sequential-semcom-distortion} shows us that the entire SemCom system is affected by the three components: 1) semantic distortion (i.e., the noise $\sigma_{\textrm{sem},u}$ induced by the information loss in lossy compression on each user $u$), 2) channel distortion (i.e., the noise $\sigma_{\textrm{model},u}$ induced by the channel model), and 3) data distortion (i.e., the noise $\sigma_{\textrm{data},u}$ induced by the data sampling process).